gracebeste/trends-sunscreen-analysis/README.md

 - Weather Data:

   - Source: Visual Crossing Weather, a platform providing historical and forecast weather data.
-  - Content: Maximum daily temperatures across the United States from 2020 to 2024.
+  - Content: Maximum daily temperatures across the United States* from 2020 to 2024.
   - Methodology: A Python script was employed to extract the data from the Visual Crossing Weather API.
+_*Note that VC weather data is always reported based on a point location.
+The location entered is geocoded to a point, and the weather at the port is returned as the result.
+In the case of this analysis, where the location is set to "USA," the geocoder appears to geocode the point to Washington DC._

 - Google Trends Data: